 At Crestview Recovery in Oregon, we offer dual diagnosis treatment and a gender-specific women’s rehab center so that women can address co-occurring issues in a safe space.
-We offer a women’s only program because many women feel safer in groups of other women.
-Contact Crestview Recovery in Portland to learn more about drug addiction treatment for women by calling 866.262.0531.
+We offer a women-only program because many women feel safer in groups of other women.
+Contact Crestview Recovery in Portland to learn more about drug addiction treatment for women as well as dual diagnosis treatment by calling 866.262.0531.

 - Extreme sadness